 Navy SEAL Requirements

 Entering training to become a Navy SEAL is voluntary.
-Anyone can volunteer, and officers and enlisted men train side by side.
+Anyone can volunteer, and officers and enlisted servicepeople train side by side.
+(Women are now allowed to join but as of 2021, none have successfully finished SEAL training.)
 In order to enter SEAL training, however, they do have to meet certain requirements.
 Those wishing to volunteer for SEAL training have to:

-- pass the Armed Services Vocational Aptitude Battery (ASVAB)
+- Meet the minimum Armed Services Vocational Aptitude Battery (ASVAB) score

 Once a potential SEAL qualifies for training, the real fun starts.